Back to UBQ blog

 Diverting Waste from Landfills

-A practical, direct approach to reducing the effects of landfills, such as methane, is to reduce the amount of methane-generating materials making their way to landfills in the first place.
-This means organic materials like food scraps, yard waste, and even paper products.
+A practical, direct approach to reducing the effects of landfills, such as methane, is to reduce the amount of solid waste making its way to landfills in the first place.
+This means organic materials like food scraps, yard waste, and even paper products must be managed more effectively to reduce waste.

 Past studies suggest up to 40% of all food is wasted in the U.S., so diverting this waste from landfill is a big opportunity to reduce damage to the environment and find better waste management solutions.
 Up to now, most efforts at keeping these materials out of landfills have concentrated on turning them into compost.